macumbista/vectorsynthesis/README.md

 —-MULTIPLEXING (see V-multiplex-help.pd for details)

-	[V-masterclock] : sets multiplexing frequency and number of multiplexed shapes [V-output] : collects multiplexed channels and sends them to the audio interface [V-multiplex] : assigns a vector shape to one multiplexing channel [V-brightness-crossfade] : crossfades the brightness of two multiplexed channels
+	[V-masterclock] : sets multiplexing frequency and number of multiplexed channels [V-output] : collects multiplexed channels and sends them to the audio interface [V-multiplex] : assigns a vector shape to one multiplexing channel [V-brightness-crossfade] : crossfades the brightness of two multiplexed channels

 —-SCAN PROCESSING (requires GEM external library!)

-	[V-scanprocessor] : scan a camera input, image or video and apply it to a raster
+	[V-scanprocessor] : scan a camera input, image, or video and apply it to a raster

 —-ILDA LASER DISPLAY OUTPUT ::::: TO DO :::::